-We used two mixed-effects beta regressions to study the effects of experimental conditions on users’ beliefs and uncertainty of bias of individual tweets.
+We used two mixed-effects beta regressions to study the effects of experimental conditions on users’ judgment and uncertainty of bias of individual tweets (see fig \ref{fig:rq2-bias}-left).
 We found that users viewing tweets with angry images rated tweets as more biased in comparison to when no images are shown to users ($\beta = 0.511 \; [0.18, 0.84], z = 3.031, p < .01$).
-This is in line with our hypothesis that when the content of messages is the same, angry imagery leads to an increase in users’ perceived bias.
-Similar to study 1, we did not observe an effect in the happy condition.
+This is in line with our hypothesis that when the content of messages is the same, angry imagery leads to an increase in perceived bias.
+Similar to study 1, we did not observe any effect in the happy condition.
 Moreover, we did not find any evidence for an interaction between favorability/familiarity and image emotion.
 We did however, observe an overall positive effect of familiarity on users' perceived bias ($\beta = 0.115 \; [0.05, 0.17], z = 3.82, p < .001$).
-We also observe a small positive effect of favorability on users bias choice ($\beta = 0.074 \; [0.01 0.13], z = 2.471, p < .05$).
-We did not observe a noticeable effect of any of the independent variables on users’ uncertainty around their choices (See Fig \ref{fig:rq2-bias}).
+We also observed a small positive effect of favorability on perceived bias ($\beta = 0.074 \; [0.01, 0.13], z = 2.471, p < .05$).
+We did not observe any significant effects of any of the independent variables on users’ uncertainty (See Fig \ref{fig:rq2-bias}).